Brody234/pypearl/README.md

 - Dihedral Tensor: Dihedral groups of a fixed n, put into a tensor under addition.
 Basically just a direct product over a bunch of dihedral groups.
 - Direct Product: Any arbitrary direct product between any other groups in this library.

+## PyPearl Status

-PyPearl is currently in development.
-PyPearl can most basic neural network use cases, and is somewhat well optimized for small models.
-In extremely small cases it out performs PyTorch due to it's nature as a thinner wrapper (exactly 2 lines of Python and 7300+ lines of CPP) compared to PyTorch's 60% Python.
+PyPearl is currently in development and not ready for industry use.

+PyPearl can handle most basic neural network use cases, and is somewhat well optimized for small models.
+In small cases (2 hidden layers, 60 neurons, 900 samples) it out performs PyTorch due to it's nature as a thinner wrapper compared to PyTorch's 60% Python.

-Here's the source code: https://github.com/Brody234/pypearl This description was last edited October 7 2025.
+This description was last edited December 29, 2025.